 Representation: According to the TORs, MSG members and alternates are appointed by the King for two years upon recommendation by the constituencies.
 The Ministry of Oil can appoint temporary MSG members and alternates if positions are vacated before the two-year period and if this is the wish of the MSG.
-The MSG is to have at least 5 representatives divided between the three constituencies, industry, http://www.publishwhatyoupay.no/en/node/16874.
+The MSG is to have at least 5 representatives divided between the three constituencies, industry, civil society and government.
+Independent experts can also be appointed to the MSG.
+Alternates can step in for absent members but are also able to participate in meetings when the members are present.
+The MSG is led by the Ministry of Oil and Energy, which is also the national EITI Coordinator.